EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 Low-Risk Profile
 ```

+`Estimated Stake Before Conviction` and `Conviction Locked` are visible comparative cards, but they are not merged into the preserved Final Composite Rank formula in v3.5.0.

 ### Final Composite Rank

-The Final Composite Rank preserves the original eight-variable formula:
+The Final Composite Rank remains the preserved eight-variable global rank formula from the stable v3 architecture.

+Final Composite Rank inputs:

 1. Native Funds
 2. Transactions